mdelsole/NEXUS/README.md

 # NEXUS

-### Nexus:
-A specialized area of the cell membrane involved in intercellular communication and adhesion; a synapse.
+**Nexus**: A specialized area of the cell membrane involved in intercellular communication and adhesion; a synapse.

 This is a biologically-inspired approach to creating a neural network.